 Following the death of her husband in 1964, Washington moved again to Los Angeles, California.
 She received a bachelor's degree from California State University, Los Angeles, in 1969 and a master's degree in education at the University of Southern California.
 Washington-Williams taught for 30 years in the Los Angeles Unified School District from 1967 through 1997.
 She was a longtime Delta Sigma Theta sorority member, which she joined at South Carolina State.

-Washington-Williams felt that she made a significant impact on Thurmond during their private conversations on race and race relations and that Thurmond's policies toward Blacks were affected as a result.
-In 1976, for example, Thurmond nominated Matthew J. Perry, whom she dated, to the U.S. Court of Military Appeals.
+Washington-Williams felt that she significantly impacted Thurmond during their private conversations on race and race relations and that Thurmond's policies toward Blacks were affected as a result.
+1976, for example, Thurmond nominated Matthew J. Perry, whom she dated, to the U.S. Court of Military Appeals.
 Thurmond became the first Southern senator to nominate a Black for a federal judgeship.
 Washington-Williams did not reveal her biological father's identity until she was 78, after Thurmond's death at 100 in 2003.

 When Washington-Williams announced her family connection in 2004, the state legislature approved adding her name to the list of Thurmond children on a monument for Senator Thurmond on the South Carolina Statehouse grounds.
-In 2005, Washington-Williams was awarded an honorary Doctorate in education from South Carolina State University at Orangeburg when she spoke at their commencement ceremony.
+In 2005, when she spoke at their commencement ceremony, Washington-Williams was awarded an honorary Doctorate in education from South Carolina State University at Orangeburg.
 Thurmond paid for her college education and took an interest in her and her family all his life.